Navin964/Wiki-AI-chatbot/README.md

 * Choosing a pre-fine-tuned model: The code uses a BERT-based model that is pre-trained on the Stanford Question Answering Dataset (SQuAD).
 * Loading a pre-trained model: The code loads the pre-trained BERT model using the Hugging Face Transformers library.
 * Deploying it with Wikipedia API: The code utilizes the Wikipedia API to search for relevant information based on user questions.
-* Integrating it with Gradio UI: The code uses the Gradio library to create an interactive user interface for the ChatBOT.
+* Integrating it with Gradio UI: The code uses the Gradio library to create an interactive user interface for ChatBOT.
 * Testing the ChatBOT: The code provides examples of questions that can be asked to test the ChatBOT.